Module refinery.lib.scripts.js.deobfuscation.stringarray

 """

-Remove the string-array infrastructure (array function, accessor function, rotation IIFE, dead
+Remove the string-array infrastructure (array function, accessor functions, rotation IIFE, dead

 wrapper declarations, and accessor alias declarators) once all calls have been resolved.